-The preserve was founded by Dr. Mary Wharton who purchased the land in a series of parcels between 1958 and 1989.
+The preserve was founded by Dr. Mary Wharton who purchased the land in a series of parcels between 1958 and 1989, acquiring a total of 287 acres.
 She died in 1991, leaving behind a non-profit foundation governed by a Board of Directors.
 In 1996, the preserve was dedicated as a Kentucky State Nature Preserve, giving it perpetual protection from development.
+In 2017, an additional 59 acres was purchased and protected with an easement provided by the Kentucky Heritage Land Conservation Fund.

 Elk Lick Creek, a tributary of the Kentucky River, flows through the middle of the preserve.
 Rich in aquatic life, the stream is home to many different kinds of animals such as snakes, salamanders, frogs, turtles, fish, and aquatic insects.
 Along the ravines of Elk Lick Creek are perhaps some of the richest sites in Central Kentucky for wildflowers.
 Bloodroot, shooting star, celandine poppy, and Virginia bluebells are just a handful of species that are a common sight in early spring.